yireo/yireo-slides/slides/yireo/is_pwa-studio_moving_m2_forwards.md

 ---
 # Misconceptions
-- SPA is not PWA
+~ SPA is not PWA
-- The revolution is not PWA, but headless
+~ The revolution is not PWA, but headless
+~ Headless means that you can build what you want
+	- Different mindset in agency, different roles
+	- Magento gets a smaller role in the total stack

+---
+# Backend stack
+- Magento
+- PHP-FPM & Nginx
+- Redis
+- ElasticSearch

+In headless philosophy, this produces one thing: GraphQL output

+---
+# Frontend stack
+- Vue or React (with their own development environment)
+- Proxying GraphQL requests (UPWARD, Varnish, custom proxy)

 ---
 {state: main middle dark}